prujaka/extsgn-2d/README.md

 A simple makefile is used.
 All the modules are compiled together but the project is small so the building time is very short.

-* `make compile` to compile the project with the optimization flags for faster computations.
-For the moment, after the compilation, the `.mod` files will appear directly in the root directory.
-I will soon fix this behaviour to keep the project tree neat.
+* `make` to compile the project with the optimization flags for faster computations
 * `make run` to run execute the code
-* `make debug` for debugging with debug flags
-* `make makerun` is a sequence of `make compile` and `make run`
 * `make clean` to remove all the `.mod` and bin files.